The thing a lot of successful people don't talk aboutSep 13, 2021

 In the pursue of any worthwhile goal, you will feel you are going backwards before you start noticing any movement forward.
 That is going to happen.
 Be ok with it, manage it!
 For my husband and I, it has taken one of us to move forwards regardless, holding the big picture in mind and acting despite the difficulties.
 We both played that role at different times.

-So if you have a vision, a dream, a goal and you are looking into getting started or if you are on the beginning of your journey, remember this: It will always get messier before it gets more beautiful.
+So if you have a vision, a dream, a goal and you are looking into getting started or if you are at the beginning of your journey, remember this: It will always get messier before it gets more beautiful.
 Persist, believe and never give up.